The LSA guide to avoiding and dealing with heat strokes

-It’s getting hot in herre so here’s a handy guide on how to deal with and avoid heat strokes.
+It’s getting hot in here so here’s a handy guide on how to deal with and avoid heat strokes.
 Please put your clothes back on.

 The summer heat has to ramped up everywhere in Southeast Asia and we’re all desperately searching for the nearest air-conditioned building, vehicle, or receptacle that can cool off at least one part of our body.
 A danger during these ridiculously hot summer days is heat stroke.
 Considering how blistering it is, everyone is most likely vulnerable to this phenomenon.